kennib/elect-data/README.md

       {
         23971: {
-          "candidate_id": 23971, // The id of the candidate for this preference flow data "votes": 45678,        // The total number of votes the candidate has },
+          "candidate_id": 23971, // The id of the candidate for this preference flow data "round": 0,            // A zero indexed number for which round of preference flow it is "eliminated": false,   // Has the candidate been eliminated from the running yet?
+          "votes": 45678,        // The total number of votes the candidate has
+                                 // for this round of preferences (0 for eliminated candidates) },
         "transferrer": null      // The id of the vote transferrer
                                  // for this round (null for the first round)